Copyright 2018 Pathways to Resilience - Web design TechNic3000

 Signs of coping can include;

-Pathways to Resilience provide social and emotional programs for upper primary students (ages 9 to 11) to help develop coping skills prior to their step into the teenage years.
+Pathways to Resilience training centre provides social and emotional programs for upper primary students (ages 9 to 11) to help develop coping skills prior to their step into the teenage years.
+Emotional resilience training is essential when exploring pathways to change.
 Please see our Programs page for more details.

 "I couldn't believe the hospital sent us home after just two days.
 Jackson is our first child and we've really got no idea what we're doing.
 I don't think Darren is coping very well - he's been coming home from work pretty grumpy and he says it's because he's not getting proper sleep, but what about me?
 I'm up every three hours!"

-Please see our Programs page to see how Pathways to Resilience can help.
+Please see our Programs page to see how Pathways to Resilience training centre can help you explore pathways to change.

 "What a special time in our lives.
 We're so grateful Noah is finally here.
 My mum and dad are over the moon and have been visiting every day trying to pinch as many cuddles as they can.
 Our midwife suggested playing some soft, rhythmic music during pregnancy and the birth and I think it has really made a difference to help Noah settle now when he's upset."